wetadigital/physlight/docs/tex/README.md

  $ fc-cache -f -v
 ```
  You can use the `fc-list` command to view font names on your system.
- Note that font naming is a fairly complicated affair, so it's often quite non obvious what FontConfig (the `fc-xxx` commands) thinks the font name actually is
+ Note that font naming is a fairly complicated affair, so it's often quite non-obvious what FontConfig (the `fc-xxx` commands) thinks the font name actually is.

 ### Linux Execution
  The document comes with makefiles, so (on unix-like systems) you can build using simply